Losing memory is one of the biggest fears of older adults.

 Address your medical conditions

-It is important to keep your blood pressure under control, or diabetes and obesity if you deal with those, Pippenger said.
+It is important to keep your blood pressure under control, as well diabetes and/or obesity.
 Maintaining heart health has a positive effect on your brain.
+Quitting smoking is also key.
+Cigarette smoking accelerates age-related memory loss and significantly increases the risk of dementia.

 Listen to music